TerryAckee/TonDigitStream/README.md

 Minutes 3-8
-While attempting to get the result I displayed I could produce through my understanding of language logic and experience on the first try,   - I made [adjustments] to the code.
-[Programming in values attempting to produce the final result I got at 8m59s or 9m to be short!]

-8m59s
 [ Here I am showing orginization and the holding the value of tracibility of actions and adjustments to the code. noting each of the adjustments I made, then changing them all back to what they were before.
 Removing room for any unnaccounted mistakes!
-[Tracability]
----[Concepet of not changing anyhing other than what needs to be changed and making note of every single adjustment that I make so that they can all be traced back in the case of using them to track a mistake in the process.]